Langley Grammar School

 Langley Grammar School is a co-educational grammar school with academy status, located in Langley, Berkshire, England.
 It is situated just north of the A4 next to Kedermister Park.
 Cycle route 61 passes north-south next to the west side of the school.

 Admissions

 It currently has approximately 1260 pupils of whom 261 are in the Sixth Form.

 Langley Grammar School selects its incoming students on the basis of examined ability, at age 11 by NFER 11+ examination or for Sixth Form by performance at GCSE and interview.
-Mr John Constable is the current headteacher of the school.
+Mr David Harding is the current headteacher of the school, succeeding former headteacher Mr John Constable - who held the position for 12 years.
 Around 70% of pupils come from outside of the LAA, with many from Hillingdon.

 History

 The school was founded in 1955 by Buckinghamshire County Council; Slough and Langley at that time being in Buckinghamshire.
 The founding Headmaster was Mr J. G. Day.
 Since 1 April 2011 the school has been an Academy Trust and a Charitable Company limited by guarantee registered in England and Wales (registered number 7536795).

 In the early 1980s, there were plans to close the school to reduce Slough's grammar schools from 5 to 4.
 In the end, two single-sex grammar schools merged instead to form Slough Grammar School (now Upton Court Grammar School).